chuanfuyap/chuanfuyap.github.io/_posts/2023-09-28-pair-programming-llm copy.md

 sidebar:
   title: "Skip Buttons"
   nav: llm-toc
-description: "Prompts for using LLM for programming - X min read"
+description: "Prompts for using LLM for programming - 5 min read"
 ---

 tldr; 'everything' you can do with LLM to help with your programming, please click on the navigation to the left to hop about.